 - Use a combination of heavy cream and milk to get a creamy consistency.
 Using half and half is also an option, but the leftovers will have an icier texture.

 - Pasteurized eggs are a must for safe consumption, especially if you or your loved ones have any health conditions.
+If you can’t find them, you’ll need to temper your eggs.

 - Watkins Vanilla is key to get the best ultimate taste.
 It’s hard to describe the difference between Watkins and other off-brands, but I know it’s substantial.
 Use it and you will be glad you did.